 This page only discusses the changes affecting the northern USA, for residential equipment.
 There are more changes but they do not affect the products and services we offer.

 It's been a while since there have been changes to minimum efficiencies, but they are coming soon.
-Starting in 2023 there will be changes to the way they rate efficiencies, as well as the minimum equipment that companies can produce.
+As of January 1st, 2023, there will be changes to the way they rate efficiencies, as well as the minimum equipment that companies can produce.

 Starting in 2023, 13 SEER Air Conditioners can no longer be manufactured.
 While companies are trying to make as many as they can before the deadline, we will run out of 13 SEER Air Conditioners probably halfway through the new year if not sooner.
 13 SEER is a reasonable efficiency for Wisconsin as many of us only turn it on when it is required.
 Even if we do run them most of the season, the cost is reasonable to operate.
 Instead of SEER, the industry is going to adapt to SEER2